Kickstart

 | |- setup-password.txt

-In this example we are creating an Email template and reading in the values for the text and html values from files in a sub-directory named emails.
-Reading files in like this allows you to format your emails nicely and Kickstart will handle the necessary JSON escaping to complete the API request.
+In this example you are creating an email template and reading in the values for the text and HTML values from files in a subdirectory named emails.
+Using external files for templates like this allows you to format your emails nicely.
+Kickstart will handle the necessary JSON escaping to complete the API request.

 {